Surrey Adult Learning Policy

-- We welcome all feedback, including complaints, for the opportunities they give us to inform policy and improve service delivery.
+- We welcome all feedback, including comments, compliments, and complaints, for the opportunities they give us to inform policy and improve service delivery.

 - We encourage customers to contact us by making it as easy as possible for them to find out how to do so.

 - We investigate complaints thoroughly, objectively and impartially.

 - When complaints are upheld, we put things right.

 - We take notice of comments and suggestions for courses.